Documentation

 The fastest path from "I want to run a conjoint study" to a fielded survey:

 1. Design the study in the Conjoint Planning Tool.
 Open the Conjoint Planning Tool and enter your attributes and levels.
-The tool sizes the concept pool, generates balanced task sets, and produces a code block ready to drop into a survey.
+The tool sizes the concept pool, generates balanced task sets, and produces a rich export of the full study design.

-2. Paste the output into your survey.
-In the survey editor, paste the generated block alongside your screener and any other questions (consent, segmentation, follow-up).
-The platform reads the concept pool and task-set structure directly — no manual configuration of attributes, task assignment, or balancing required.
+2. Paste the export into your survey description.
+When creating the survey, paste the tool's export straight into the survey description alongside your screener requirements and any other questions (consent, segmentation, follow-up).
+The platform's AI programs the conjoint block from it — no manual configuration of attributes, task assignment, or balancing required.

 3. Field the survey.
 When the survey runs, the platform assigns one task set per respondent using least-fill balancing, so per-task-set exposure stays roughly even across the fielding.
 Each task is presented to the respondent as a select question — a single-choice pick from the concepts in that task.

 4. Read the results.
 Hierarchical Bayes runs automatically the moment fielding closes.
-Utility scores and simulated share-of-preference are available as cross-tab styles in your reports immediately; see Choice-Based Conjoint for the report-side details.
+Utility scores and simulated share-of-preference are available automatically as cross-tab styles when estimation completes; see Choice-Based Conjoint for the report-side details.

 Bayesian reporting